Influence of field-like torque in synchronization of spin torque oscillators: Model description of two parallelly coupled STOs

 \section{Model description of two parallelly coupled STOs}

-We consider a system that consists of two parallelly coupled spin-torque oscillators.
+We consider a system that consists of two parallelly coupled spin torque oscillators.
+The schematic diagram of the system that consists of two parallely coupled spin torque oscillators is shown in Fig.\ref{model}.
 Each oscillator consists of a perpendicularly magnetized free layer, where the direction of magnetization is allowed to change and an in-plane magnetized pinned layer where the direction of magnetization is fixed along the positive x-direction.
 Both free and pinned layers are separated by a nonmagnetic conducting layer.
 The two free layers are labeled as $j = 1,2$ and the material parameters of the two oscillators are kept identical for simplicity.
 The unit vector along the direction of free layer's magnetization is given by ${\bf m}_j = (m_{jx},m_{jy},m_{jz})$.
 The z axis is kept perpendicular to the plane of the free layer and ${\bf e}_{x}$,${\bf e}_{y}$ and ${\bf e}_{z}$ are unit vectors along positive x,y and z directions respectively.
 The unit vector along the direction of magnetization of the pinned layers is given by ${\bf P}(={\bf e}_x)$.
-The magnetization of the free layers $(j = 1,2)$ is governed by the following LLGS equation,
+The magnetization of the free layers $(j = 1,2)$ is governed by the following sLLGS equation,